 Building Size: 87,500 sq. ft.

-- First facility of this type in Virginia (maybe the country) to incorporate wind energy in to the facility.
-(Four wind turbines will be placed on the property)
+- First facility of this type in Virginia (maybe the country) to incorporate wind energy turbines in to the facility.
+(Four were placed on the property)

-- A rainwater collection system will be used to harvest water for flushing toilets and washing buses.
+- A rainwater collection system is used to harvest water for flushing toilets and washing buses.

-- The facility will have Geothermal heating and cooling for the main administrative building.
+- The facility has Geothermal heating and cooling for the main administrative building.

-- This is a zero run-off site.
-This means that no storm water will leave the site and flow in to the city storm system.
-This protects pollutants from entering the bay and allows rain water to flow back in to aquifers on site.
+- This is a zero run-off site that allows no storm water to leave the site and flow in to the city storm system protecting pollutants from entering the bay and allowing rain water to flow back in to aquifers on site.

-- The new Pupil Transportation Services Maintenance Facility will physically relocate the existing maintenance facility from it present location on New York Avenue to a location on Harpers Road.
+- The new Pupil Transportation Services Maintenance Facility physically relocated the maintenance facility from its location on New York Avenue.

 - The 78,000 square foot Harpers Road site is approximately 20 acres in area and serves as the main facility for the oversight of pupil transportation.
 These critical components of managing the school division’s transportation services include: garage area with approximately 40 maintenance personnel providing vehicle maintenance and repair to a fleet of 640 school buses and approximately 325 support vehicles; storage and office space for 41 supervisory and clerical staff.